spcourse/sp1/modules/integrals/en/random/histogram/index.md

 ## Example: 10.000 random numbers

 The idea of generating random numbers is that the random numbers are uniformly distributed between 0 and 1.
-To get an impression of whether the distribution really is 'flat' we could generate 10.000 random numbers and check each unique numbers' frequency.
+To get an impression of whether the distribution really is 'flat' we could generate 10.000 random numbers and check each values' frequency.

 Below you'll find a small program that generates 10.000 random numbers and stores each random number in a list.
 When the command `plt.hist()` is given, we specify that we'd like to see the frequency of numbers in ranges of 0.02 (50 bins between the minimum expected value of 0.00 and maximum expected value of 1.00).